 Thomas F. Ackerman has served as a Director of CryoLife since December 2003.
-Mr. Ackerman is Senior Vice President and Chief Financial Officer of Charles River Laboratories International, Inc. (NYSE: CRL), a position he has held since 1999.
+Mr. Ackerman is Executive Vice President and Chief Financial Officer of Charles River Laboratories International, Inc. (NYSE: CRL), a position he has held since 2005.
 Charles River Laboratories is a provider of critical research tools and integrated support services for drug and medical device discovery and development.
-From 1996 to 1999, he served as Vice President and Chief Financial Officer of Charles River Laboratories, where he has been employed since 1988.
+From 1999 to 2005 he served as Senior Vice President and Chief Financial Officer and from 1996 to 1999, he served as Vice President and Chief Financial Officer of Charles River Laboratories, where he has been employed since 1988.
 Mr. Ackerman is a Director for the University of Massachusetts Amherst Foundation.
 Mr. Ackerman received a B.S. in Accounting from the University of Massachusetts and is a certified public accountant.